 Overview of Georgia CLE Reporting

-Georgia attorneys must complete 12 CLE hours each year, including at least 1 hour in ethics and 1 hour in professionalism.
-Trial attorneys must also complete 3 hours in trial practice.
+Georgia attorneys must complete 18 CLE hours every 2 years, including at least 3 hours in ethics and 2 hours in professionalism.

 CLE programs may be live, webcast, or prerecorded distance learning; there is no longer a limit on how many distance learning hours may apply.